andrewrodger73/QCF/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20576794.svg)](https://doi.org/10.5281/zenodo.20576794)

-This repository contains the core codebase, mathematical verifications, and numerical scaling data for the **Quantum Constraint Framework (QCF)** at spacetime singularities, introducing the postulate of **Isomorphic Cosmic Equilibrium (ICE)**.
+This repository contains the definitive paper and theoretical formulation for the **Quantum Constraint Framework (QCF)** at spacetime singularities, introducing the postulate of **Isomorphic Cosmic Equilibrium (ICE)**.

 ## Abstract
 General Relativity predicts curvature divergence as $r \to 0$ in spherically symmetric spacetimes, while quantum unitarity forbids non-unitary loss of information.
 We propose the Quantum Constraint Framework (QCF), wherein the Schwarzschild radius $r_s$ acts as a thermodynamic interface.
 Spacetime curvature at the horizon is sourced by the coarse-grained von Neumann entropy of horizon-localized modes.
 The Einstein tensor at the boundary is identified with an effective quantum surface stress $\Sigma_{\mu\nu}^{QM}$ enforcing the Bekenstein entropy bound.
 Saturation of this informational bound yields a universal, finite curvature ceiling $K_{max} = 1/16$ in Planck units, dynamically inducing an interior spatial cutoff $r_{cut} \propto r_s^{1/3}$.